jaideepjoshi/GEMmaker_Demo/README.md

 apt-get install nano
 nano install.sh
 ```
 Copy the contents of the install.sh script in this repo into this file within your pod.
+Be sure to change the <user> parameter to your username.
+This file will execute the fastq-dump command from the batch of SRAtoolkit executables and download all 36 pairs of fastq files onto your storage claim.
+In order to